davmac314/tosaithe/doc/TSBP.md

 The `tsbp_mmap_entry` type comprises the following fields:

-- `uintptr_t base` - the physical base address of the memory region (page-aligned).
+- `uintptr_t base` - the physical base address of the memory region (4kb-page-aligned).
-- `uintptr_t length` - the length of the memory region.
+- `uintptr_t length` - the length of the memory region (multiple of 4kb).
-- `tsbp_mmap_type type` - the type of the region.
+- `tsbp_mmap_type type` - the type of the region (described below).
 - `uint32_t flags` - flags for the region.

-The `tbsp_mmap_type` field takes one of the following values:
+The `tbsp_mmap_type` field 32 bits in size, and takes one of the following values:

-- `tbsp_mmap_type::USABLE` - the memory is available for use by the OS kernel.
+- `tbsp_mmap_type::USABLE` (0) - the memory is available for use by the OS kernel.
-- `tbsp_mmap_type::RESERVED` - the address range is reserved; any memory in the range should not be accessed by the OS.
+- `tbsp_mmap_type::RESERVED` (1) - the address range is reserved; any memory in the range should not be accessed by the OS.
 No device should have its MMIO space mapped to the address by the OS.
-- `tbsp_mmap_type::ACPI_RECLAIMABLE` - the memory contains ACPI tables, and is usable by the OS once it no longer needs the tables.
+- `tbsp_mmap_type::ACPI_RECLAIMABLE` (2) - the memory contains ACPI tables, and is usable by the OS once it no longer needs the tables.
-- `tbsp_mmap_type::ACPI_NVS` - the memory is used by ACPI firmware and the OS should not use the memory or map MMIO into the address range.
+- `tbsp_mmap_type::ACPI_NVS` (3) - the memory is used by ACPI firmware and the OS should not use the memory or map MMIO into the address range.
-- `tbsp_mmap_type::UEFI_RUNTIME_CODE`, `tbsp_mmap_type::UEFI_RUNTIME_DATA` - the memory contains
+- `tbsp_mmap_type::UEFI_RUNTIME_CODE` (4), `tbsp_mmap_type::UEFI_RUNTIME_DATA` (5) - the memory
-  UEFI firmware code or data; it can be used by the OS if it will not use UEFI runtime services.
+  contains UEFI firmware code or data; it can be used by the OS if it will not use UEFI runtime services. \
   Note: if the OS will use UEFI runtime services with an alternative address map established via the `SetVirtualAddressMap()` UEFI runtime service function, it must provide a mapping for this memory region as part of that call.
-- `tbsp_mmap_type::BAD_MEMORY` - the memory in this region is known to be faulty, and should not be used.
+- `tbsp_mmap_type::BAD_MEMORY` (6) - the memory in this region is known to be faulty, and should not be used.
-- `tbsp_mmap_type::PERSISTENT_MEMORY` - the memory in this range is persistent (the contents should survive system reboots and downtime).
+- `tbsp_mmap_type::PERSISTENT_MEMORY` (7) - the memory in this range is persistent (the contents
+  should survive system reboots and downtime).
 The precise nature of the range is dependent upon the system.
 In general, the OS should not make use of this memory unless it has particular knowledge of the underlying system or if requested by the user to do so.
-- `tbsp_mmap_type::BOOTLOADER_RECLAIMABLE` - the memory contains information passed from the bootloader to the OS kernel.
+- `tbsp_mmap_type::BOOTLOADER_RECLAIMABLE` (0x1000) - the memory contains information passed from
+  the bootloader to the OS kernel.
 This includes the loader data structure, memory maps, command line, and any other data or tables provided by the bootloader (as opposed to the firmware).
 The kernel may use this memory once it no longer needs the information provided by the bootloader.
-- `tbsp_mmap_type::KERNEL` - the memory contains the loaded kernel.
+- `tbsp_mmap_type::KERNEL` (0x1001) - the memory contains the loaded kernel.
 Note: the kernel is also mapped at a virtual address, as described by the `kern_map` table via the loader entry data.
-- `tbsp_mmap_type::RAMDISK` - the memory contains a ramdisk image, passed to the kernel via the `ramdisk` pointer.
+- `tbsp_mmap_type::RAMDISK` (0x1002) - the memory contains a ramdisk image, passed to the kernel via the `ramdisk` pointer.
-- `tbsp_mmap_type::FRAMEBUFFER` - the memory contains a graphics framebuffer, passed to the kernel via the `framebuffer_addr` pointer.
+- `tbsp_mmap_type::FRAMEBUFFER` (0x1003) - the memory contains a graphics framebuffer, passed to
+  the kernel via the `framebuffer_addr` pointer.

+The flags field may contain the following values (combined via bitwise-OR):

+- One of the following caching types (see Intel processor Software Developer's Manual):
+  - `tsbp_mmap_flags::CACHE_WB` (0) - fully cached ("writeback")
+  - `tsbp_mmap_flags::CACHE_WT` (1) - write-through
+  - `tsbp_mmap_flags::CACHE_UC` (2) - uncacheable
+  - `tsbp_mmap_flags::CACHE_WP` (4) - write-protect
+  - `tsbp_mmap_flags::CACHE_WC` (5) - write-combining
+- `tsbp_mmap_flags::UEFI_RUNTIME` (0x10) - indicates that the memory region requires a mapping for
+  UEFI runtime services (a mapping for the memory region must be included in any memory map passed to the `SetVirtualMap` UEFI runtime services function).

+Note: the `tsbp_mmap_flags::CACHE_XX` value for a particular caching type (XX) correspond to the index of the PAT entry that has been initialised with the corresponding type.

+The `tsbp_mmap_flags::CACHE_MASK` value can be used as a bitmask to extract the cache type from a flags value.

 ## Kernel Mappings